andycroll/andycroll.com/_posts/2017/2017-11-12-use-a-pull-request-template.markdown

 If you're submitting work for review, pull requests are a great way to group related changes and discuss approaches and improvements.
 The audience for a pull request can be your immediate co-workers, other interested parties or even your future self.

 It should describe the ‘what’, ‘why’ and high-level ‘how’ of the changes in your branch.
-It is important the description is detailed and sets the context for the changes you have made .
+It is important the description is detailed and sets the context for the changes you have made.

-Github offers the ability to define pull request templates.
-See [GitHub’s documentation on pull request templates](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/).
+GitHub offers the ability to define pull request templates.
+See [their documentation](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/).

 ## Instead of…

-…writing one line.
+…writing one line of explanation.
 Or listing a bunch of commits.
 Or making it up each time.

 ## Use…